-Mr. Temple has served the Company since its founding in 2018 and Ms. Weiler has served on the Board since 2021.
-The Board believes this history and familiarity with the Blue Owl investment platform make Mr. Temple and Ms. Weiler beneficial members of the Board.
+Mr. D'Alelio and Mr. Packer have served on the Board of Directors of the Company since the Company's founding in 2018.
+The Board believes this history and familiarity with the Blue Owl investment platform make Mr. D'Alelio and Mr. Packer beneficial members of the Board.

-Q. Why does the Board recommend voting FOR Proposal 2, to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm?
+Q: Why does the Board recommend voting FOR Proposal 2, to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm?

-A: KPMG LLP acted as the Company's independent registered public accounting firm for the 2018-2023 fiscal years and has been appointed by the Board to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024.
+KPMG LLP acted as the Company's independent registered public accounting firm for the 2021-2024 fiscal years and has been appointed by the Board to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2025.
 The Board has submitted the selection of KPMG LLP to shareholders for ratification as a matter of good corporate governance.
 Although action by the shareholders on this matter is not required, the Audit Committee and the Board believe it is appropriate to seek shareholder ratification of this selection in light of the role played by the independent registered public accounting firm in reporting on the Company's consolidated financial statements.